grantdwoods/SchoolCashRewards_php/README.txt

   sp_auth/authDBconn.php
   sp_app/appDBconn.php

-If you wish to use test calls to the API I maintain, import the collections in the postman folder into postman.
+There are Postman json files that you may use to import API calls into Postman.
+However, they were poorly established and easily broken.
+Therefore, they have not been maintained.
+Mostly due to the change in database information, a majority of the calls require a new JWT.
+This token can be created by using the login credentials "admin1"(both username and password) in a POST request to sp_auth/log_in.php.
 The calls assume that the project lives in the main directory of where your files are being served (xampp/htdocs for xampp by default) and through port 80.